Tax Bracket Calculator

 The "Higher Bracket" Myth, Debunked with Real Numbers

 "I don't want a raise because it'll push me into a higher bracket."
 This misunderstanding costs people money and career opportunities.
-Here's why it's wrong, using the 2025 brackets as of March 2026:
+Here's why it's wrong, using the 2026 brackets:

 A Note on AMT

 The Alternative Minimum Tax is a parallel tax system that can override the bracket math shown above.
 If you have significant ISO exercises, large state/local tax deductions, or other AMT preference items, your actual effective rate may differ from what this calculator shows.
-The 2025 AMT exemption is $88,100 for single filers and $137,000 for married filing jointly, with phase-outs starting at $626,350 and $1,252,700 respectively.
-AMT is most likely to bite in the $200,000 – $500,000 income range for single filers with substantial ISO income or SALT exposure.
+The 2026 AMT exemption is $90,100 for single filers and $140,200 for married filing jointly.
+The One Big Beautiful Bill Act lowered the phase-out thresholds to $500,000 (single) and $1,000,000 (married) and accelerated the phase-out to 50 cents per dollar - so AMT now bites a wider band of high earners with substantial ISO income or SALT exposure.
 A separate AMT calculator is the right tool for those scenarios.

 Why I Built This Tax Bracket Calculator